WHAT IS THE DIVACUP?

 DOES THE DIVACUP HAVE TO ADHERE TO GOVERNMENTAL REGULATIONS & STANDARDS?

 The manufacturers of The DivaCup hold Medical Device Licenses with both the FDA and Health Canada.
 Because it is a personal hygiene product, it is suggested that menstrual cups should be replaced once a year.
-The silicone used in The DivaCup – which is 100% plastic-free, BPA-free, latex-free and odorless – is the same material and grade approved for healthcare applications.
+The silicone used in The DivaCup – which is 100% plastic-free, BPA-free, and odorless – is the same material and grade approved for healthcare applications.

 IS SILICONE SAFE?